monopole/grid_world/README.md

 ''');
 ```

-Printers are provided that print `GridWorld`s
-into strings, including strings containing
+These small worlds can be rotated, flipped and combined to build larger worlds
+using `GridWorld` methods.

+A world can be converted to various strings using `GridStringer` helper classes.

+The `GridStringerAnsi` class converts a world to a string with
-ANSI escape sequences that animate
+embedded ANSI escape sequences that can be used to create
-the world on terminals.
+an animation on a terminal.

 Demo: